 The above austerity measures have been reviewed by analysing cost driving votes, this measure will ensure that all non-priority spending are eliminated.

-Capital Expenditure
+1.4 Capital Expenditure

-The Capital Budget for the 2017/18 financial year is R 181 216 000.
+The Capital Budget for the 2019/20 financial year is R 170 615 000 and is entirely funded by grants.
 The sources of funds for the capital budget are as follow: